CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 ### View Devices with the Most OSPF Sessions

 You can view the load from OSPF on your switches and hosts using the large Network Services card.
-This data enables you to see which switches are handling the most OSPF traffic currently, validate that is what is expected based on your network design, and compare that with data from an earlier time to look for any differences.
+This data enables you to see which switches are handling the most OSPF traffic currently, validate that is what you expect based on your network design, and compare that with data from an earlier time to look for any differences.

 {{<tabs "TabID211" >}}